SPX Bottoms

 By far, bitcoin is still the most liquid market of any other cryptocurrency or “token,” but it’s still relatively illiquid compared to other capital markets since the whole industry has been crushed over the last few months.
 Lower market depth and liquidity means assets are prone to more volatile shocks as single, relatively large orders can have a greater impact on market price.

-As expected in the current environment, we’re also seeing more market complacency when looking at on-chain data.
+On-Chain Apathy As expected in the current environment, we’re also seeing more market complacency when looking at on-chain data.
 Although continuing to rise over time, the number of active addresses — unique addresses active as either a sender or receiver — remain fairly stagnant over the last few months.
 The chart below highlights the 14-day moving average of active addresses falling below the running average over the last year.
 In previous bull market conditions, we’ve seen growth in active addresses outpace the existing trend fairly significantly.

 Since address data has its flaws, looking at Glassnode’s data for active entities shows us the same trend.
 Overall, bear markets reversing are the result of many factors, including growth in new users and an increase in on-chain activity.

-In our July 11 release “When Will The Bear Market End?”, we made the case that the brunt of the price-based capitulation had already been felt, while the real pain ahead was in the form of a time-based capitulation.
+In our July 11 release “When Will The Bear Market End? ”, we made the case that the brunt of the price-based capitulation had already been felt, while the real pain ahead was in the form of a time-based capitulation.

 “A look at previous bitcoin bear market cycles shows two distinct phases of capitulation: